SpoonX/aurelia-api/README.md

     this.apiEndpoint.find('users')
     .then(users => {
-        // use your recieved users.json
+        // use your received users.json
     })
     .catch(console.error);
   }